-4.2 The planning intent for Residential Sector Ten is to provide a range of traditional and small lot dwellings offering a diversity in housing choice.
-Consistent with the DCP Planning Intent, and as anticipated by the Central East 'B' Residential Precinct Plan (Plan No. 006), this housing sector will be focussed on a linear park spine along the western edge of the sector, adjacent to the Central Open Space Precinct which is being developed as a golf course.
-Residents will also be within approximately 5-minute and 10-minute walks to the Village Park in the adjacent Residential Sector Seven and the North Lakes Town Park.
+4.2 The planning intent for Residential Sector Eight is to provide a range of traditional and small lot dwellings offering a diversity in housing choice.
+Consistent with the DCP Planning Intent, and as anticipated by the Central East 'B' Residential Precinct Plan (Plan No.006), this housing sector will be focussed around a local park which is centrally located within the sector.
+Residents will also be within approximately 5-minute and 10-minute walks to the Village Park in the adjacent Residential Sector Seven and the North Lakes Town Park, respectively.